gibahjoe/openapi-generator-dart/openapi-generator-annotations/README.md

 ```

 The api sdk will be generated in the folder specified in the annotation.
 See examples for more details

+Give a thumbs up if you like this library

 ## Features and bugs